 88 probability distributions by sampling from simpler distributions (e.g., Gaussian or uniform distributions) and transforming these

-89 samples via complex non-linear, learnable transformations.
+89 samples via learned complex non-linear transformations.
 Most popular deep probabilistic models entail two phases.
 During

 90 the training phase, a transformation from the simple to the desired target distribution is learned by optimizing a cost function